armi.nucDirectory package

 Elements

-Elements are simple objects containing minimal information about… elements!
-This information is loaded from a data file within ARMI; consequently modifying the data file will modify the list of elements in ARMI.
+Elements are simple objects containing minimal information about atomic elements.
+This information is loaded from a data file within ARMI; elements.dat.

-Elements are not used very often within armi, and are mainly used as a building block of the nuclide objects discussed below.
-If you need to grab an element for some reason there are three available dictionaries provided for rapid access.:
+Elements are mainly used as a building block of the nuclide objects , as discussed below.
+If you need to grab an element there are three available dictionaries provided for rapid access.:

 >>> uranium = elements.byZ[92]